pyomop: OMOP Swiss Army Knife 🔧¶

 pyomop --create --vocab ~/Downloads/omop-vocab/ --input ~/Downloads/fhir/

 This will create an OMOP CDM in SQLite, load the vocabulary files, and import the FHIR data from the input folder and reconcile vocabulary, mapping source_value to concept_id.
-The mapping is defined in the mapping.example.json
+The mapping is defined in the mapping.example.json file.
+The default mapping is here.
+Mapping happens in 5 steps as implemented here.

 - Example using postgres (Docker)